44 Flying Fast – Supersonic & Hypersonic Flight

 Challenges

-Many additional aerodynamic and other technical challenges occur when flight vehicles begin to fly at hypersonic airspeeds, a summary being shown in the figure below.
-The main issues include the proximity of the shock waves to the vehicle, kinetic heating, viscous interactions, chemical reactions, and erosion of the surface.
+When flight vehicles begin to fly at hypersonic Mach numbers, many additional aerodynamic and other technical challenges occur, a summary of which is shown in the figure below.
+The main issues include the proximity of the shock waves to the vehicle, kinetic heating, viscous interactions, chemical reactions, and surface erosion.

-There are complex aerodynamic and other issues that occur in hypersonic flight.
+Very complex aerodynamics and other issues occur in hypersonic flight.

 In more detail, these effects at hypersonic flight Mach numbers include, but are not limited to, the following:

 1. The Mach angle is small (see Eq.
 11), so the shock waves bend back to steep angles and can begin to interact with the airframe, which causes disruptions to the flow in the boundary layer.
-Usually, the boundary layer is relatively thin.
-Still, at hypersonic speeds, as the shock waves touch the boundary layer, the resulting flow field becomes very complex, and flow separation is likely.
+Usually, the boundary layer is relatively thin, even laminar.
+Still, the resulting flow field becomes very complex at hypersonic speeds as the shock waves touch the boundary layer, and flow separation is likely.

 2. The shock waves are very strong at hypersonic speeds, and the air undergoes significant temperature changes that affect its chemistry.
-The need to include chemistry in any aerodynamic analysis of hypersonic flows significantly raises the complexity of the solution methods.
+The need to include chemistry in any aerodynamic analysis of hypersonic flows significantly raises the complexity of the needed predictive methods.

 3. The proximity of shock waves to the body and the effects of skin friction causes a large amount of aerodynamic heating on vehicles flying at hypersonic speeds.
-Even the use of high-temperature aluminum and titanium normally used for supersonic aircraft construction will melt.
+Even high-temperature aluminum and titanium commonly used for supersonic aircraft construction will melt.

 4. The flow over the vehicle can strongly interact with the propulsion system.
 In this regard, the propulsion system design must be tightly integrated into the entire vehicle design.
 Usually, a hypersonic vehicle must be designed so that its shape pre-compresses the air before it enters the engine.

-5. The sonic booms from aircraft flying at Mach > 3 and hypersonically will be loud enough that it will likely cause damage to structures on the ground and permanently damage human ears.
-It is unlikely that a hypersonic flight vehicle could ever be allowed to fly over populated areas.
-Nevertheless, this technical challenge remains for the future.
+5. The sonic booms from aircraft flying at Mach > 3 and hypersonically will be loud enough to likely damage structures on the ground and permanently damage human ears.
+It is unlikely that a hypersonic flight vehicle of any significant size could be allowed to fly over populated areas.
+Nevertheless, this technical challenge will remain in the future.

 History

-The answer to the problem, which was research led by H. Julian Allen & Alfred Eggers at the NACA, was opposite to that expected based on conventional aerodynamic wisdom, which was to make the nose of the missile much more rounded, as shown in the flow visualization images below.
-This type of “blunt body” design created a shock wave that stood off the nose and caused a boundary layer flow over the surface of the nose cone that prevented the excessive heat of re-entry from melting the structure.
-In contrast, pointed nose shapes allowed the shock wave to touch the surface with too thin a boundary layer to offer much thermal protection.
-Tests with the modified missiles confirmed the validity of this method, although the nose still needed to be made of high-temperature materials.
+The answer to this problem, which was research led by H. Julian Allen & Alfred Eggers at the NACA, was opposite to that expected based on conventional aerodynamic wisdom, which was to make the nose of the missile much more rounded, as shown in the schlieren visualization images below.
+This “blunt body” design created a shock wave that stood off the nose and caused a boundary layer to flow over the nose cone’s surface, preventing the excessive heat of re-entry from melting the structure.
+In contrast, pointed nose shapes allowed the shock wave to touch the surface with a boundary layer that was too thin to offer much thermal protection.
+Tests with the modified missiles confirmed the validity of this method, although the nose still needed to be made of high-temperature resistant materials.

-NACA research showed that at hypersonic Mach numbers a rounded nose created a shock wave that stood off the surface of the body and so reduced the surface temperatures and prevented the body from melting.
+NACA research showed that at hypersonic Mach numbers, a rounded nose created a shock wave that stood off the surface, reducing the surface temperatures and preventing the body from melting.

 The X-17 was a missile program that used a three-stage rocket to get the nose section to reach conditions between Mach 10 and 20 in the lower atmosphere.
-The nose cones survived for a short time before vaporizing but long enough for valuable measurements to be made.
+The nose cones survived briefly before vaporizing but long enough for valuable measurements to be made.
 Ultimately, the solution of minimizing kinetic heating effects on re-entry vehicles was also to use ablative materials to help shed the heat buildup.

-During the 1980s, NASA began considering a single-stage hypersonic vehicle to replace the Space Shuttle.
-The National Aerospace Plane (NASP) was intended to take off from a standard runway used by airliners, and once the aircraft had reached sufficient airspeed, scramjet engines would power the aircraft into hypersonic flight.
+During the 1980s, NASA began considering a single-stage hypersonic flight vehicle to replace the Space Shuttle.
+The National Aerospace Plane (NASP) was intended to take off from a standard runway used by airliners.
+Once the aircraft had reached sufficient airspeed, scramjet engines would power the aircraft into hypersonic flight.
 Finally, a rocket system would take the NASP into orbit.
 The NASP eventually became the Rockwell X-30 research vehicle.
-While the project did not reach the flight stage, a one-third scale demonstrator was built that became known as the X-43.
-Three X-43 flight vehicles were built.
-The first was destroyed after an in-flight malfunction, but the other two flew successfully with the scramjet operating for approximately 10 seconds.
+While the project did not reach the flight stage, a one-third-scale demonstrator, the X-43, was built.
+Three were built, the first being destroyed after an in-flight malfunction, but the other two flew successfully with the scramjet operating for approximately 10 seconds.

 Hypersonic “Newtonian” Theory

-Like all aspects of design, the ability to predict quantitatively aerodynamic forces for the right (physical) reason is fundamental.
-To this end, relatively parsimonious but validated method must often be used, which can provide the necessary focus to establish initial designs from which more detailed analysis can then follow.
-Isaac Newton had no knowledge of shock waves or supersonic or hypersonic flows, but in his Principia of 1687, he hypothesizes some hydrodynamic principles, which in more recent years has seen application to hypersonic flows.
+Like all flight vehicle design aspects, the ability to predict quantitatively aerodynamic forces for the right (physical) reason is fundamental.
+To this end, a relatively parsimonious but validated method must often be used, providing the necessary focus to establish initial designs from which more detailed analysis can follow.
+Isaac Newton did not know about shock waves or supersonic or hypersonic flows.
+Still, in his Principia of 1687, he hypothesized some simple hydrodynamic principles, which have seen application to hypersonic flows in recent decades.

-Newton proposed that fluid flow forces exerted on a surface consisted of a uniform stream of “particles” in which the time rate of change of the normal component of the momentum of each particle would be transferred to the plate whereas the tangential component would be preserved.
-He assumed that the upper surface remains in the “shadow” of the flow and is hence uninfluenced by the free-stream flow.
+Isaac Newton proposed that fluid flow forces exerted on a surface consisting of a uniform stream of “particles” in which the time rate of change of the normal component of the momentum of each particle would be transferred to the plate, whereas the tangential component would be preserved.
+He assumed that the upper surface always remains in the “shadow” of the flow and is hence uninfluenced by the free-stream flow.

-The figure below show a hypersonic flow impinging on a thin body, which results in a shock wave very close to the surface and a thin shock layer.
-In a supersonic flow pressure disturbances cannot be propagated upstream so there is no streamline curvature.
-This flow field looks remarkably like that proposed by Newton more three centuries ago, despite the physical disparity in detail.
-Indeed, although the Newtonian model of aerodynamics is flawed for a number of reasons, it nevertheless turns out to be a reasonably good model to describe the lift and drag on bodies in hypersonic flows.
+The figure below shows a hypersonic flow impinging on a thin body, resulting in a shock wave close to the surface and a thin shock layer.
+In a supersonic flow, disturbances cannot be propagated upstream, so there is no streamline curvature as the flow approaches the wing.
+Indeed, the resulting flow field looks remarkably like that proposed by Newton more than three centuries ago, despite the physical disparity in detail.
+Indeed, although the so-called Newtonian aerodynamics theory is flawed for several reasons, it is a reasonably good model to describe the lift and drag of bodies in hypersonic flows.

 The hypersonic flow about a body looks remarkably similar to the flow model assumed by Isaac Newton over three centuries ago.